 Bonds as an investment choice

 Bonds are debt obligations of the issuer to return the principal amount with interest to the investor.
 Bonds are issued by both domestic and foreign entities such as a government or corporation.

-The first differentiator is the Time Horizon or Duration
+First differentiator: Time Horizon or Duration

 The choice of a term depends on the investment horizon.
 The longer the term, the higher the interest rate.
-You, as an investor will be subject to a higher risk for a longer period of time.
-If you are looking for very liquid investment, you should pick Money Market funds.
-The maturity of the securities part of money market funds is usually under 13 months and mostly consists of highly rated treasury securities of shorter duration.
+You, as an investor, will be subject to a higher risk for a longer time.
+If you are looking for very liquid investment, pick Money Market funds.
+The maturity of the securities part of money market funds is usually under 13 months and mostly comprises highly rated treasury securities of shorter duration.

-Treasury is the biggest player in US bond market and comprises of 35% or $14 Trillion of the total bond market.
+Treasury is the biggest player in the US bond market and comprises 35% or $14 Trillion of the total bond market.
 It’s considered one of the safest investment option.
 During a market turmoil or shock, the money usually flows from equities to the Treasury securities.
-It’s backed by US government and is very popular both with domestic and foreign investors.
+It’s backed by the US government and is very popular, both with domestic and foreign investors.

-Municipal bonds are issued by various municipalities in the US such as state, city or town to fund various projects making roads, building a new school etc. But keep in mind, all the municipalities are not the alike.
-They have different default risk or credit rating and you should understand the risk before investing.
+Municipal bonds are issued by various municipalities in the US such as state, city or town to fund various projects making roads, building a new school.
+But keep in mind, all the municipalities are not alike.
+They have distinct default risk or credit rating and so you must understand the risk before investing.
 Why do people want to invest in municipal bonds?

 Inflation-Linked bonds commonly known as TIPS (Treasury Inflation-Linked Securities)

-If your money is lying idle in a bank account and not earning any interest, it’s actually deprecating by the rate of inflation in the economy.
+If your money is lying idle in a bank account and not earning any interest, it’s deprecating by the rate of inflation in the economy.
 So the purpose of TIPS is to hedge against inflation.
-It’s a good idea to allocate certain retirement assets to TIPS to maintain your standard of living during retirement.
+It’s a wonderful idea to allocate certain retirement assets to TIPS to maintain your standard of living during retirement.

 TIPS are issued for 5, 10 and 30-year duration.
 In the list of funds offered in 401k, 403b or 457 plans, you will find bond funds offering various time horizons, issuers, geographies or quality of underlying securities.
-It is a good idea to include TIPS in the diversified plan if that option is available.
+It’s a good idea to include TIPS in the diversified plan if that option is available.

-Our app Plootus (available on Apple and Android) will not only choose the best performers to suit your retirement needs but will also help you to decide how much to invest in the various options available to you.
+Our app Plootus (available on Apple and Android) will not only choose the best performers to suit your retirement needs but will also help you decide how much to invest in the various options available to you.
 Our algorithm first estimates how much money you will need for your retirement period.
-Sounds like a no-brainer.
+Sounds like a straightforward decision.

 Feel free to use the comments section and we will be happy to answer any questions you have.